How can I select columns in PySpark that contain a specific string?

 PySpark: Select Columns Containing a Specific String

-You can use the following syntax to select only columns that contain a specific string in a PySpark DataFrame:
+The following syntax illustrates the canonical method used to select only columns that contain a specific string within a PySpark DataFrame.
+This particular example selects all columns that contain the substring ‘team’:

 df_new = df.select([x for x in df.columns if 'team' in x])